SiPMsim/SiPMSiM/Readme.txt

 This is a standalone version of a SiPM class initially developed to be incorporated into GATE.
 GATE and Geant4 are not required to run this code.
+This code is freely available for non-commercial purposes.
+Research works utilizing this code are required to cite at least one of the following references:

 Implementation: B. Mehadji et al., Monte Carlo simulation of SiPMs with GATE, J. Instrum.
 17 (2022) P09025